abhipatel9607/huddle_landing_page/README.md

 ## Introduction

 Huddle re-imagines the way we build communities by providing a platform for meaningful discussions and connections with users.

+## See Project Live

+You can see Huddle landing page Directly, it's live in netlify [Click here](https://huddle-landing-page-abhishek.netlify.app/).

 ## Features